sharkdp/dbg-macro/README.md

 sudo ln -s $(readlink -f dbg-macro/dbg.h) /usr/include/dbg.h
 ```
 If you don't want to make untracked changes to your filesystem, check below if there is a package for
-your OS or package manager.
+your operating system or package manager.

 ### On Arch Linux